dan-kwiat/graphql-auth/README.md

 GraphQL schema directives provide an elegant solution for fine-grained authorisation e.g. based on the requester's access token scopes.
 We explore this possibility with the following:

 * A Node + Express + GraphQL API serving data from a JSON file.
-Authentication and authorisation is performed using directives on certain queries and fields.
+Authentication and authorisation are performed using directives on certain queries and fields.
 * A React web app serving a customised GraphiQL interface for interacting with the API.
 The toolbar allows you to set the scopes of the JSON Web Token (which is sent to the API in the authorisation header).

 ## Demo